ifunky/terraform-generator/README.md

-polydev                        Run docker locally to start developing with all the tools or run AWS CLI commands :-) yo/module                      Run yeoman template generator to create a new Terraform module yo/terraform                   Run yeoman template generator to create a new Terraform resource set (i.e. AWS account)
+polydev                        Run docker locally to start developing with all the tools or run AWS CLI commands :-) yo/module                      Run yeoman template generator to create a new Terraform module yo/terraform                   Run yeoman template generator to create a new Terraform resource set (i.e. AWS account) yo/standalone                  Run yeoman template generator to create a standalone AWS account with Terraform
 ```